Lichess Ladders

 • If no forfeit is claimed then the game is annulled

-• On the second strike, you will be moved to the bottom of all ladders and placed on holiday for 7 days
+• On the second strike, you will be moved to the bottom of all ladders and placed on a break for 7 days

 • On the third strike, you will be banned from the site